 Persuasion centers on a family, the Elliots of Kellynch Hall, who have fallen on hard times and must let out their country home in order to make ends meet.
 Similarly, Elizabeth McCracken's Bowlaway tracks the quirks of a family whose lives and livelihoods become defined by a candlepin bowling alley, which itself lies at the center of an inheritance dispute.
 If you love the family saga-like structure of Persuasion, you're going to hold this novel just as dear.

-(Of course, if Persuasion for you means second-chance loves, check out this list of swoon-worthy books.)
+Persuasion for you means second-chance loves, check out this list of swoon-worthy books.)
+Click here to buy.

 If Your Favorite Jane Austen Novel Is 'Northanger Abbey,' Read 'The Lost Night' by Andrea Bartz

 Northanger Abbey centers on the imaginative Catherine Morland as she investigates the invented mystery of her host's wife's recent death.
 In Andrea Bartz's The Lost Night, a magazine fact-checker opens a new inquiry into the supposed suicide of a friend, 10 years after the fact, when another acquaintance reveals that she remembers the night in question differently.
 Northanger Abbey fans will enjoy following Bartz's self-awaredly unreliable narrator as she attempts to unravel the mystery of an untimely death.
 Click here to buy.